 Learn more about capital gains tax and full and partial exemptions on the sale of a home today.

 This is a tax on the profit from the sale of a home or other major asset.
 If a homeowner has owned their home for over one year, any profit would be a “long term” capital gains and the rate of taxation would depend on the seller's tax bracket.
 Significant exemptions exist for those selling a primary residence.
 However, those who own and are planning to sell a second home or vacation home may be able to use the exemption available for primary residences.
 It would be important to speak to a tax accountant to determine whether or not the sale of a second home could qualify and some planning would be necessary to take advantage of such an exemption.

 Due to the Taxpayer Relief Act of 1997, an exemption is allowed to individuals and couples on the sale of a primary residence.
 Singles may receive an exemption of $250,000 in capital gains.
 Couples may get up to $500,000.
 No federal income tax is levied on the profit of a principal residence up to $250,000 and $500,000 respectively.
 In addition to the sale of a house, other residences that can qualify for the exemption include condominiums, apartments, fixed mobile homes and stock-cooperatives.

 The law can be applied on any number of sales of a primary residence.
 Homeowners must have lived in the home for a minimum of 2 out of 5 years prior to a sale.
 This does not apply to any properties that are considered to be investment or rental properties.
 Medical exemptions and unforeseen circumstances can allow an owner to get around the 2 out of 5 year rule.
 Those that may not qualify for a full exemption may be able to get a partial exclusion.
-This is certainly something to consider whether selling in Redmond or elsewhere.
+This is certainly something to consider whether selling a home in Hutto TX or elsewhere.